Looking for more in Book Lists?

 Issa Watanabe Migrants

-In this beautiful book, the reader follows a group of animals as they are forced to leave their homes and experience hurt, sacrifice and loss.
+For readers aged 9–11, this beautiful book follows a group of animals as they are forced to leave their homes and experience hurt, sacrifice and loss.
 However, hope is there in their strong bond and kindness.
 The story ends on an optimistic note, which will make all readers consider the responsibility of those who welcome migrants to a new home.
-This book is perfect for exploring with children.
-It will open conversations around migration and what it means to leave home to seek refuge.
+This book is perfect for exploring with children and promises to spark conversations around migration and what it means to leave home to seek refuge.

 Francesca Sanna The Journey